• Skip to primary navigation

 [Image via forestcityiskandarhome.com.]

-The US$100 billion project has been controversial due to the amount of foreigners buying property, with “planeloads of Chinese buyers” flying in to buy.
+The US$100 billion project has been controversial due to the number of foreigners buying property, with “planeloads of Chinese buyers” flying in to buy.
 Malaysian Prime Minister Mahathir said that Malaysia will not allow foreigners to buy residential units, which threw doubt and confusion onto the development.
 One of the main concerns was that investors were buying residential visas to live in Malaysia, which is not the case.

 Read more about Forest City.

-Kuala Lumpur to Singapore High Speed Rail (HSR)
+Kuala Lumpur to Singapore High-Speed Rail (HSR)

 Iskandar Puteri HSR Map